le0np/Wizard_Duel_2D/Wizard_Duel_2D/readme.md

-This is my first Python project and just a simple 2player Wizard duel game.
+This is my first Python project and just a simple 2-player Wizard duel game.
-Blue wizard is controled with W,S,A,D and shoots with LCTRL Red wizard is controled with arrow keys and shoots with RCTRL
+Blue wizard is controlled with W,S,A,D and shoots with LCTRL.
+The red wizard is controlled with arrow keys and shoots with RCTRL.
+The assets folder contains image and sound files for the game